 On Facebook, Gerard Foreman writes, "Delicious food and the Beef Rendang is outstanding.
 Highly recommended!"

-Ming’s Pantry is serving up Malaysian and Asian inspired dishes in a casual and welcoming venue.
-With street-side dining and a stylish interior, you can choose from classic Malay dishes from roti with beef rendang to nasi lemak with curry chicken, or from their special laksa menu with plenty of options for all tastes.
+Ming's Pantry is serving up Malaysian and Asian inspired dishes in a casual and welcoming venue.
+With street-side dining and a stylish interior, you can choose from classic Malay dishes.
+From roti with beef rendang, to nasi lemak with curry chicken, or a special laksa - there's plenty of options for all tastes.

 Happy customer Eliza Anlezark writes on Facebook, “Super quick and amazing food!
 Up there with the best Asian food I’ve had.
 The popcorn chicken, char keow teow and beef rendang with roti are stand outs.
 Get in and around this place!”

 Rasa Sayang Restaurant has been making delicious food for the Canberra community for over 40 years.
-Specialising in Malaysian-Chinese fusion, there are over 100 dishes to choose from, so whether you prefer mild or spicy, vego or meat dishes, there’s something for everyone at Rasa Sayang.
+Specialising in Malaysian-Chinese fusion, there are over 100 dishes to choose from.
+Whether you prefer mild or spicy, vego or meat dishes, there's something for everyone at Rasa Sayang.